 A Sound Argument

 Bid protests brought forward out of spite are never worth it.
 All this will do is create a reputation that could cause agencies to think twice about awarding you future contracts.
 In order for a bid protest to be successful, you must be able to present evidence proving that an agency either improperly evaluated bid proposals or was biased towards the winning contractor.
-Collecting evidence and determining if it’s substantial can be done with the aid of a Charlotte bid protest lawyer at Cotney Construction Law.
+Collecting evidence and determining if it’s substantial can be done with the aid of a Charlotte bid protest lawyer at Cotney Attorneys & Consultants.

 The Bottom Line